Mexican Seasoning (Taco seasoning blend) is prepared with a few smooth ground spices which most probably you will have in your kitchen.

 Tip: The Mexican spice blend turns out even better if you use your own homegrown chili, which you dry and turn into a powder.
 Also, try to use central American chili peppers such as ancho, habanero, de arbol or serrano chili peppers.
 Or the hottest of all chilis, the ghost pepper!

 How to use Mexican Seasoning?

-You can use this universal multi-purpose Mexican seasoning in various dishes and recipes to season:
+You can use this universal multi-purpose Mexican style spice blend in various dishes and recipes, such as a

 I personally like to just sprinkle some on potatoes wedges or slices before I bake them crispy in olive oil.
 Another idea is to season mayo based creamy dips and sauces with the Mexican spices.

 The other day I prepared a mixture of ground (pork) meat.
-I seasoned it with the Mexican seasoning before shaping the ground meat mixture into burger patties and cooking them.
+I seasoned it with the spice blend before shaping the ground meat mixture into burger patties and cooking them.

 I was almost tempted to stuff momo dumplings with this spice blend (I know, the bastardization of a traditional meal!!)

-So as you can see you can use this Mexican seasoning recipe creatively in different ways.
+So as you can see you can use this Mexican spice blend recipe creatively in different ways.
 I am not going to limit your imagination, after all, who knows, you might come up with another delicious idea!

 - Mortar and Pestle – If you want to grind your own toasted spices for more flavor

 - Glass Jars to store spice blends